kadotcom/SCPObjectives/README.md

 ```
 Now, for this example, I won't enable ```is_role_specific```, but there is an example within the config, so let's go to setting a reward.

-As of right now, there are three actual reward types, those are listed below:
+As of right now, there are four actual reward types, those are listed below:
 ### RewardTypes
 ```csharp
 // Give an item on completion.